filipmellgren/IO_phd/empirical_ps/main.md

 There are several specifications for which we will repeat the exercise and we begin with the most simple.

+For all specifications I will define the total market size as a constant multiplied by the store maximum number of bottles sold at any point in time.
+Using the maximal sales in a given store provides a lower bound for the total market size of a store-time combination assuming that there is no large change in population.
+I let the multiplying constant be 2, meaning that people can drink at most twice as much as the record observed in the data.

 ### Estimation using product characteristics

 ### Estimation using the fixed-effects estimator
 Under the fixed effects estimator, the parameters $(\alpha, \beta)$ can be identified by assuming $E[\eta_{jm} \vert \mathbf{x}_{jm}'] = 0$ and $E[\eta_{jm} \vert p_{jm}]=0$, i.e. prices are exogenous.
 If we find that $\alpha < 0$, we might have endogeneity problems since rthis would mean that consumers' utility increase with prices.

 ### Estimation using BLP-style instruments